RegioHelden/django-temporalio/README.md

 DJANGO_TEMPORALIO: A dictionary containing the following keys:

-- URL: The Temporal.io host to connect to, defaults to `http://localhost:7233`
-- NAMESPACE: The Temporal.io namespace to use, defaults to `default`
+- CLIENT_CONFIG: A dictionary of kwargs that are passed to the `temporalio.client.Client.connect` method on the client initialization, defaults to `{}`
 - WORKER_CONFIGS: A dictionary containing worker configurations.
-  The key is the worker name and the value is a `WorkerConfig` instance.
+  The key is the worker name and the value is a `temporalio.worker.WorkerConfig` instance.
 - BASE_MODULE: A python module that holds workflows, activities and schedules, defaults to `None`